The Rio Times I News in Rio de Janeiro, Brazil

 OP-ED

-Opinion: Trump and Brazilians in the USA
+Opinion: Trump and Temer to Meet!
+[Alt Facts]

-Opinion by Michael Royster RIO DE JANEIRO, BRAZIL – It is often said that there are more Brazilians in New England from the town of...
+Alternative Facts, by Michael Royster RIO DE JANEIRO, BRAZIL – The news that U.S. President Donald Trump has agreed to meet Brazil ’s President Michel...